Welcome to today's edition of the Rush 24-7 podcast.

 They're scared to death of it.

-When they can't control it, look at look at the of all the news um organizations that the drive-by media controls.
+When they can't control it, look at of all the news organizations that the Drive-Buy Media controls, what are they focused on?

-Fox News and this program, the tooth they've got to shut us down.
+Fox News and this program, the tooth, they've got to shut us down.

-They've got to shut this show down, they've got to shut down Fox News, even though they own 90% of mainstream news.
+They've got to shut down Fox News, even though they own 90% of mainstream news.

 And it's not news.